 Platelets are vital for blood clotting and wound healing.
-However, having either too few or too many platelets can cause serious health issues.
-Keep reading to learn more about high and low platelet counts and things you can do to improve them.
+However, having either too few or too many platelets can cause health issues.
+Keep reading to learn more about platelets, underlying causes of abnormal platelet counts, and how to improve them.

 Platelets, also called thrombocytes, are small blood cells that help blood to clot.
 When a blood vessel gets damaged, platelets gather at the damaged site and make a plug (clot).
 Clotting helps slow down and stop bleeding and helps wounds heal .

-Platelet count normally ranges from 150 – 400 thousand cells/uL (thousand cells per microliter) .
-This range may vary slightly depending on the laboratory.
+Platelet count normally ranges from 150 – 450 thousand cells/uL (thousand cells per microliter) .
+This range may vary slightly depending on the laboratory that does the testing.

 Low platelet count is also known as thrombocytopenia.
 When there are not enough platelets, the blood doesn’t clot well, which can cause excessive bleeding and prevent wounds from healing properly.
 Extremely low levels can be life-threatening .

 Platelets can be low for two main reasons: either when there are issues with making platelets, or when they are destroyed faster than normal.
-This is most often caused by drugs or an underlying health disorder .
+Although some people may have an inherited condition, it is most often caused either by drugs or other underlying health disorders .

-- Excessive bleeding from wounds, or during menstrual cycle
+- Excessive bleeding from wounds or during a menstrual cycle

 In an observational study of 230 people, lupus was associated with a low platelet count .

-Various cancers, such as ones that spread to the bone marrow like leukemia and lymphoma, can cause low platelet levels.
-The severity of thrombocytopenia (low platelets) depends on the type, stage, and malignancy of the cancer [17, 18, 19, 20].
+In addition, various cancers, such as ones that spread to the bone marrow like leukemia and lymphoma, can cause low platelet levels.
+The severity of thrombocytopenia (low platelets) will depend on the type, stage, and malignancy of the cancer [30, 31, 32, 33].

-- Medication that reduces or prevents blood clotting (anticoagulants), such as heparin [27, 28]
+- Medication that reduces or prevents blood clotting (anti-coagulants), such as heparin [38, 39]

 - Quinine, a medication used to treat malaria and babesiosis

-Reducing alcohol intake will help prevent your platelet levels from being too low .
+Reducing alcohol intake can prevent your platelet levels from dropping too low .

 High platelet count is also known as thrombocytosis.
 There are 3 main types :